margaretstorey/emsezurich2023/resources/day1.md

 - [Project 1](../activities/project1.md)

 ## Assigned Readings
-- See slides for each topic for assigned readings.
+- See Project 1 and also the slides for additional readings.

 **Optional readings/podcasts:**